clojure-emacs/cider/README.md

 ### Patches

-Patches under any form are always welcome!
+Patches in any form are always welcome!
 GitHub pull requests are even better! :-)

 Before submitting a patch or a pull request make sure all tests are passing and that your patch is in line with the [contribution